sizious/dc-chain/doc/cygwin/README.md

 Now it's time to compile **KallistiOS**.

-Please read the `/opt/toolchains/dc/kos/doc/README` file to learn the next steps.
+You may consult the `README` file from KallistiOS now.